tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Boiling Blood

-_Recharge 11+:_ When you miss a melee attack with this weapon, your next melee attack with this weapon deals +2d4 fire damage (champion: +3d6; epic: +4d8), hit or miss.
+_Recharge 11+:_ When you miss a melee attack with this weapon, your next melee attack with this weapon deals +2d4 fire damage, +3d6 at champion tier, and +4d8 at epic tier, hit or miss.

 **Quirk:** Where there’s a whip there’s a way.